jasonzissman/gamification-engine/readme.md

 ## Running the sample application

-There is a fully functional sample app bundled in this repository at `docs/sample_app`.
-It demonstrates a client app using the gamification engine to track user progress towards 3 goals.
+There is a fully functional sample application bundled in this repository under `<root>/docs/sample_app`.
+It demonstrates a client app using the gamification engine to track user progress towards goals.

 To run the sample app, perform the following steps:
 ```